How To Build An Outdoor Garden Shed

 Step 1.

-Measure a square area in your yard and flatten the ground if needed.
+Measure a square area in your yard and flatten the ground if needed (some ideas here).
 The area should be few inches larger than the actual shed dimensions.

 Install 9 deck piers - one in every corner, one in the middle of each side and one in the geometrical center of the foundations.

-There is no need of concrete in the foundations especially if you have choosen a place with hard ground.
+There is no need of concrete in the foundations especially if you have chosen a place with hard ground.

 A rectangle area with nine deck piers